treep78/html-css-sass/README.md

 already making use of a great feature of Sass: variables.
 You should save important bits of style, especially colors, with a descriptive, useful name.

-## Exercise: Semantic Color Names and Theming
+## Code Along: Semantic Color Names and Theming

-These variables names aren't that great.
+These variables' names aren't that great.
 First, I'll create a colors module that defines semantic names for the inscrutable hexadecimal color literals we're using.
 Then, I'll create a theme module that gives us a better idea of how these colors map to styles on our page.